10 MINUTES 38 SECONDS IN THIS STRANGE WORLD

 Shafak beautifully captures the minutiae of every day life in Istanbul - would you agree and what are your favourite examples of this?

-Elif Shafak feels it is unsafe for her to return to Turkey for fear of arrest - do you think she is a credit to her country and could she have told this story differently?
+Elif Shafak felt it unsafe to return to Turkey for fear of arrest - do you think she is a credit to her country and could she have told this story differently?

 Were you astonished at the maturity of Sal?